Museum Business Services: Tier 1 (Part-time hours)

 Perform other duties as assigned.

-- Must be able to work a flexible schedule from week to week and work evening and weekend hours as assigned
+- Must be able to work a flexible schedule from week to week including evening and weekends

 - Ability to deliver positive, friendly, and engaging customer service